CDDLeiden/QSPRpred/docs/use.rst

 You can set whether to prepare data for regression, classification or both.
 The default setting is to run both, but you can run either by setting the regression argument to true/REG for regression or false/CLS for classification.
-When using classification, the threshold(s) for each property need to be included.
+When using classification, the threshold(s) for each property (that has not been preclassified) need to be included.
 This is set using a dictionary.
 In case of multi-class classification the bounderies of the bins need to be given.
-For binary only give 1 threshold per property.
+For binary classification only give 1 threshold per property.

 ..  code-block::